Award winning projects

 Small UV perfectly fits Whistler communityWhistler, BC, 2007

 A small water utility which had the usual challenge of limited return on new investment was rewarded with an award winning UV system.
-BI Pure Water was able to employ a design with a smaller UV system, manufactured by R-Can Environmental, which has a lower manufacturing and certification pricetag for flows 30 USGPM and less.

 The water treatment system design includes a filtration vessel, an R-CAN SUVAM 6C/4 municipal ultraviolet primary disinfection unit and chlorine injection for a disinfection residual.
 The amount and cost of chlorine was significantly reduced because most of the chlorine demand has been eliminated.

 In addition, most water utilities, like Van West, only have part time operators.
 This plant has a computerized remote operating and trending system that delivers reports to the operator via cel phone and internet to BI Pure Water’s office.